Rocco Marotta | Silver Hill Hospital

 “This hospital is a sacred space, an island where for generations people have come to heal.”

-The program’s intense patient focus is designed to produce better diagnoses and individualized treatments.
-“Team members are engaging the patient every day,” Dr. Marotta notes, “so they are getting a lot of vital feedback.
-When colleagues discuss a particular situation there are different viewpoints that get thought about simultaneously, and we can sometimes see things that other healthcare providers don’t see.”
+“Team members at the Lodge engage the patient many times every day,” Dr. Marotta notes, “and they witness and capture a lot of vital feedback.
+When colleagues discuss a particular patient situation, there are different viewpoints that get thought about simultaneously, helping us sometimes see things that aren’t immediately visible.”

-Dr. Marotta says the mission of healing has been paramount within the hospital’s institutional culture for generations, and scrupulously passed down.
+Dr. Marotta believes the mission of healing has been paramount within the hospital’s institutional culture for generations, and scrupulously passed down.
 “We never give up here,” he says.
 “We use every means possible to help patients and their families.
 That’s the magic of this place.”

 Residency